ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 Deploying the development version ZIP file
 ------------------------------------------

-The Trends.Earth GitHub page gives a link a ZIP file that allows users who may not be developers to access the development version of Trends.Earth.
+The Trends.Earth GitHub page gives a link to a ZIP file that allows users who may not be developers to access the development version of Trends.Earth.
 To create a ZIP file and make it available on that page (the ZIP file is stored on S3), run::